Ricaps/Ice-Hockey-Manager/README.md

 Gen AI was used for:
 - generating some test cases of controller unit tests, but had to be adjusted.
 - genarating methods to seed userHasRole and Payment tables

+## Team Service

+- GenAI was used to help with clarification how Spring Security works - especially in case of designing authentication flow for `X-Api-Key` header